|

-Watuppa/Wampanoag Heritage Trail
+Watuppa/Wampanoag Heritage TrailOverview:

 Since 1995, Green Futures has been actively planning and implementing this historically significant long-range walking/hiking trail.
 The area between the cities of Fall River and New Bedford, Massachusetts contains the last large block of open space land and is invaluable in saving some part of the original environment of this section of New England.
 This land possesses unique and remarkably varied views of what the area must have looked like during the colonial settlement period.

+The Watuppa/Wampanoag Heritage Trail will serve as a catalyst in uniting various outdoor user groups, environmental organizations, and other enthusiasts in preserving representative local habitats.
+From coastal salt marsh, through freshwater wetlands, to oak-pine uplands, the trail will pass through natural areas large enough to be important to species preservation and biological diversity.
 The trail passes through mostly public open space land from near the Freetown State Forest and terminates at the Acushnet Cedar Swamp State Reservation.
 We are working with the Greater Fall River Land Conservancy, Buzzards Bay Coalition, other land trusts and private landowners to try to maintain a green corridor for those portions of the trail that pass through other than state or municipal open space properties.

 Objectives: